How to Lead a Remote Team: The Complete Guide

 The Key Role of the Manager in Hybrid Engagement

 The best engagement program fails if the frontline manager does not take over.
 In a hybrid team, they are the architect of the daily experience.
-They bring rituals to life, arbitrate workload, regulate the flow of speech, and ensure that no team member disappears behind the screen.
+They bring rituals to life, arbitrate workload, regulate the flow of speech, and ensure that no collaborator disappears behind the screen.

 A Black businessman wearing headphones and working on his computer in a modern office.